nais/doc/docs/device/install.md

 #### Don't

-- enroll devices that are privatly owned.
+- enroll devices that are privatley owned.
 - share your device with others.
 A naisdevice is a personal device.
 - turn on sshd or similar services on your device.
 - set up your device as a proxy.
 For anything!